julkue/mark.js/CONTRIBUTING.md

 - When changing something inside `jquery.mark.js`, please run `$ grunt dist` at the end to generate a `.min.js`
 - Make sure that you format code to fit the [code style][code-style]
+- Pull requests will not be accepted if they worsen test coverage significantly

 __Thank you for contributing!__